Medically Reviewed By

 Cytoreductive Surgery

-An article in the Annals of Surgical Oncology said surgeons may remove the pancreas, kidney, ureter, bladder and uterus without increasing severe complications or mortality rate.
+An article published in JAMA stated surgeons may remove the pancreas, kidney, ureter, bladder and uterus without increasing severe complications or mortality rate.

 HIPEC

-HIPEC, or hyperthermic intraperitoneal chemotherapy, is an intraoperative therapy to kill peritoneal mesothelioma cancer cells.
-Another name for it is “hot chemotherapy.”
-HIPEC has led to improved outcomes.
+HIPEC, or hyperthermic intraperitoneal chemotherapy, is a cutting-edge intraoperative treatment designed to target and kill peritoneal mesothelioma cancer cells.

 What Is the Peritoneum?